claudioperez/OpenSeesRT/SRC/README.md

 <dt><a href="./graph"><code>graph</code></a></dt>
 <dd>contains the graph classes, again in subdirectories
-        graph - Graph, Vertex, and others
+- `graph/` Graph, Vertex, and others
-        partitioner - GraphPartitioner and Metis, also in metis-2.0 contains the code downloaded to build metis. numberer - GraphNumberer, RCM and some others
+- `partitioner/` GraphPartitioner and Metis, also in metis-2.0 contains the code downloaded to build metis.
+- `numberer/` GraphNumberer, RCM and some others
 </dd>

 <dt><a href="./system_of_eqn"><code>system_of_eqn</code></a></dt>